International Car Shipping & Import

 Get an instant Marine Insurance Quote online.
 Takes less than 30 seconds.
 Find out more about Marine Insurance and what it covers.

-How far in advance would you recommend I make the booking?
+• How far in advance should I book?

-Can someone ship a car that still has a loan on it?
+• Can someone ship a car that still has a loan on it?

-That would be a question to ask your loan company, but in general no you need to pay it off in full first.
+That would be a question to ask your loan company, but in general, no, you need to pay it off in full first.
 If you do not fully pay for the car before shipping, you may encounter issues with Customs and on-road compliance.

-Does it matter if my car is dirty?
+• Does it matter if my car is dirty?

-Can I leave personal effects in the car?
+• Can I leave personal effects in the car?

-What is the first thing I need to do before considering importing vehicles to Australia?
+• What is the first thing I need to do before considering importing vehicles to Australia?

 Before you buy a car or ship your current one, we recommend reading our article.
 It covers Car Shipping & Import to Australia

-What do I need to know before importing a car to New Zealand?
+• What do I need to know before importing a car to New Zealand?

 You can import cars to New Zealand without restrictions.
 However, you might have to pay GST.
 Also, check the on-road regulations.
 Find out more on car shipping & import to New Zealand.